radargun/radargun/docs/benchmark_configuration/configurations.md

 **Client** group will run `infinispan90` plugin in HotRod mode - a java client library over specialized protocol.
 Arguments will have following effect:
-* *vm-args* - slave VM will be limited to maximum if 1 Gigabyte of memory
+* *vm-args* - worker VM will be limited to maximum if 1 Gigabyte of memory
 * *servers* - HotRod client will connect to ISPN servers on specified addresses/ports.
 This configuration assumes only two servers.

-*Notes*: Notice the difference between *args* and *vm-args* elements, former is used as configuration for the server, while the latter is used as configuration for the slave instance.
+*Notes*: Notice the difference between *args* and *vm-args* elements, former is used as configuration for the server, while the latter is used as configuration for the worker instance.

 #### Configuration templates